danzafar/tidyspark/README.md

 It’s also possible to execute SQL queries directly against tables within a Spark cluster.
 In order to operate on a Spark table, it must be registered in the hive metastore as either a table or a temporary view.
 Unlike `sparklyr`, temporary views are not created by default.
-To register a temporary view in the hive metastore and run a SQL query on it:
+Here we register a temporary view in the hive metastore and run a SQL query on it:

 ``` r